-VDT/CRT or Computer Glasses Participating Providers Non-participating Providers Per pair of glasses Once every 24 months or once every 12 months if prescription has changed.
-Only covered if prescription is in addition to, and different from, prescribed everyday eyewear.
-Eye exam Initial eye exam covered if within 12 months of routine eye exam and is not subject to co-pay.
-Subsequent evaluation included with routine eye exam.
-Single vision, plastic 100% of TPA approved amount Up to \$17 allowance (member responsible for any cost exceeding the allowance).
+VDT/CRT or Computer Glasses Participating Providers Non-participating Providers Per pair of glasses Once every 24 months or once every 12 months if prescription has a Only covered if prescription is in addition to, and different from, pres everyday eyewear.
+Effective 1/1/2023 VDT/CRT or computer glasse covered once every 12 months.
+Eye exam Initial eye exam covered if within 12 m subject to co-pay.
+Subsequent evaluat Single vision, plastic 100% of TPA approved amount Up to \$17 allowance (member responsible for any cost exceeding the allowance).
 Bifocal (includes blended) 100% of TPA approved amount Up to \$30 allowance (member responsible for any cost exceeding the allowance).
 Trifocal 100% of TPA approved amount Up to \$43 allowance (member responsible for any cost exceeding the allowance).
 Progressive lens (standard) 100% of TPA approved amount Up to \$30 allowance (member responsible for any cost exceeding the allowance).
 Special lenses 100% of TPA approved amount Not covered Rose Tint #1 to #2 100% of TPA approved amount Not covered Eyeglass frames \$150 allowance (member responsible for any cost exceeding the allowance).
 Up to \$38.25 allowance (member responsible for any cost exceeding the allowance).

 Safety Eye-wear Participating Providers Non-participating Providers Replacement schedule Members may obtain one pair of corrective lenses once every 24 months or once every 12 months if prescription has changed.
 Members may obtain either eyeglasses or contact lenses but not both.
-Single vision 100% of TPA approved amount Not covered Bifocal (includes blended) 100% of TPA approved amount Not covered
+Single vision 100% of TPA approved amount Not covered